 The film ‘Birds of Prey’ is far from the only example one can call upon to highlight the prescient nature of this rule.
 Gillette, a company that sells razors primarily to a particular target demographic, i.e. men, decided it would be a good idea to run with a woke advertising campaign vilifying them.

-The advert, “We Believe: The Best Men Can Be” focussed on the idea that ‘toxic-masculinity’ would need to be dealt with.
+The advert, “We Believe: The Best Men Can Be” focused on the idea that ‘toxic-masculinity’ would need to be dealt with.
 It showed men catcalling women, bullying and asked the question, “Is this the best a man can get?
 Is it?”.

 Following the release of the advert Gillette and parent company, P & G received some support but also a significant amount of backlash.
 But, the rule proved true once again and P & G took a US $8 billion loss in the value of its 118-year-old shaving company.
-Although, the company blamed this loss on a strengthened US dollar and smaller market, but the backlash was obvious to anyone on social media or other similar platforms.
+Although, the company blamed this loss on a strengthened US dollar and smaller market, the backlash was obvious to anyone on social media or other similar platforms.

 Another, similar, example is that of Handsome Her Café in Melbourne.
 The owners came up with a brilliant strategy that involved charging men an extra 18 cents to account for the so-called ‘gender pay gap’, as well as making sure women were the first to be seated.
 Unsurprisingly, the blatant sexism at the core of the Cafés policies didn’t actually help to increase revenue and the business closed down after just two years of operations.

 I could go on and list many more examples of businesses, movies and others that have fallen victim to this rule, as many articles have already done so.
 But, doing so doesn’t answer the question I’m attempting to answer in this article, why does this rule exist?